 Current industry standard implies that supplier’s fuel sample and certificate of quality is legally binding in disputes over quality and will usually be stated in supplier’s terms of delivery.
 However, for a number of reasons there may be considerable differences between test results of the buyer’s sample and suppliers sample and/or certificate of quality.

 The sampling method, location and date of supplier’s sample may be unknown to the bunker buyer.
 Also, there are many sources of contamination between the land terminal and/or barge until the fuel ends up in the tanks of the receiving vessel.

 Provided that drip samples are taken from the receiving vessel bunker manifold and that samples are tested in accredited laboratories we believe that our data gives a representative picture of the fuel quality delivered in ports around the world.

 Single off-spec test results may of course not always be critical for consumption.
 Re-test results may also be within the acceptable precision limits (reproducibility) specified for the parameter in question and hence be considered on-spec.
 Yet in other cases the product appears to be on-spec, but turn out to be “unfit for purpose” due to for instance chemical contamination (ie. Houston “bad fuel” cases in 2018)

-Fuel test data is solely based on buyer’s fuel test reports as provided by the appointed laboratories and do not reveal any information about whether or not deliveres are handled through intermediares.
+Fuel test data is solely based on buyer’s fuel test reports as provided by the appointed laboratories and do not reveal any information about whether or not deliveries are handled through intermediaries.